 Lending money

-Giving short term financial support to a unit or level
+This part of our finance procedures gives guidance on giving short-term financial support to a unit or level

 This guidance is part of our finance procedures.